mdsol-share/crichton/doc/data_descriptors.md

      entries.
      In case of the `external_list` or `external_hash`, the link needs to contain a fragment to indicate what element the list or hash is in and the attributes
-     * `key_name` - specifies the name of the attribute inside the element that the key will be taken from
+     * `value_attribute_name` - specifies the name of the attribute inside the element that the value will be taken from
-     * `value_name` - (only for hashes) specifies the attribute the value will be taken from are used to specify the fields that are to be used to assemble the list or hash.
+     * `text_attribute_name` - (only for hashes) specifies the attribute the text of the item will be taken from are used to specify the fields that are to be used to assemble the list or hash.
-     In case of the list, the key and value are identical so the `value_name` is not needed.
+     In case of the list, the value and text are identical so the `text_attribute_name` is not needed.

 ### Template Properties
 The following properties are only used with semantic descriptors representing templates (media-type form,